Generic Name: nedocromil (ne-doe-KROE-mil)

 Treating itching associated with allergic conjunctivitis (pink eye).

-Nedocromil drops is a mast cell stabilizer.
+Nedocromil drops are a mast cell stabilizer.
 It works by preventing the release of certain cells in the body that contribute to allergic reactions.
 This decreases the itching caused by pink eye.

 Do NOT use nedocromil drops if: